b0bcarlson/word-data/README.md

 config.php should contain the $conn for the MySQL connection; $days and $count for how long and which "old" words should be kept (see below).

 Please note: You will need a significant amount of space in your MySQL database.
-Two days of running every minute with 100 comments each used 2 Gb on my database, around a month later it sat at 21 Gb.
-If at all possible use SAS or SSD to speed up searches.
+The amount of space will vary based on how often and with what arguments the script is called.

 ## getwords.py
 `python getwords.py <number of comments to fetch>`